BaDoingleZoinks/Archiver/README.md

   - Personal testing found 15 minutes to be the shortest delay when mass archiving files.
 Experiment at your own risk.

 - Download Directory:
-  - Local directory where the tool with keep video files prior to uploading.
+  - Local directory where the tool will keep the video files prior to uploading.
-  - Though one can disable the permanent saving of the video files, the tool needs a space to create a temporary file to upload.
+  - Though one can disable the permanent saving of the video files, the tool needs a temporary space to store the file you will upload.
 If the option to save videos locally is disabled, the file will be deleted after a confirmed successful upload.

 - Active ledger:
   - .txt file that keeps track of videos archived with timestamps